 - PH 263 Public Health Immunology (3 units) (F)

-PH 260A & PH 260B must be taken in the first year.
+PH 260A must be taken in the first semester.
 PH 264 must be taken in the fall of the 2nd year.

-At least two advanced courses are required for all MPH students for graduation.
+At least three advanced courses are required for all MPH students for graduation.